-Cryoglobulinemia is diagnosed by a specific blood test that will recognize the presence of cryoglobulins in the blood.
-Classification of the type of cryoglobulins can sometimes help in differentiating the cause of cryoglobulinemia.
+Cryoglobulinemia is diagnosed by a specific blood test that detects the presence of cryoglobulins in the blood.
+Learning the type of cryoglobulins can sometimes help determine its cause.

 How is cryoglobulinemia treated?

-Treatment of cryoglobulinemia depends on the organ affected and the extent of the damage as well as on the presence of other associated conditions.
+Treatment of cryoglobulinemia depends on the organs affected, degree of damage, and presence of other medical conditions.
 It is very important not only to treat the cryoglobulinemia but also to address any other associated disorders.

-If another associated disorder has been found, such as hepatitis C, interferon-alpha may be recommended with a referral to a hepatologist (liver specialist).
+If another medical condition has been found, such as hepatitis C, anti-viral therapy may be recommended with a referral to a hepatologist (liver specialist).

-If multiple myeloma or lymphoma is identified, a referral to a hematologist is recommended.
+If multiple myeloma or lymphoma is found, a referral to a hematologist is recommended.